juanpc2018/Amiga-PPC-links/README.md

 Option A)
 AmigaOS4 does Not run / install directly on a Vintage Apple PowerMac G5 </br>
 strange because AmigaOS4 is designed for PPC, and Apple PowerMac G5 are PowerPC, but Not all PowerPC CPUs are the same </br>
-the problem is different CPU design, like QEMU requires specific CPU to run / install. </br>
+the problem is different CPU design, like QEMU requires specific CPU to run. </br>
-AmigaOS4 has different DVD installers, Classic version available for purchase, </br>
+AmigaOS4.1 has different DVD installers, Classic version available for purchase, </br>
-compatible with 440/460ex PPC CPUs, FS-UAE, and CyberStorm PPC accelerator board, maybe AmigaOne 500 also, </br>
+compatible with 440/460ex PPC CPUs, FS-UAE, QEMU and CyberStorm PPC accelerator board for A4000, maybe AmigaOne 500 also, </br>
-and the X1000 / X5000 version, designed for P5020 and P5040 PPC CPUs, only available when purchasing / registering HW. </p>
+and the X1000 / X5000 version, designed for P5020 and P5040 PPC CPUs, only available when purchasing / registering New HW. </p>

 to Run AmigaOS on a Vintage G5 <2005, requires emulating PPC in a PPC: </br>
 installing OSX for PPC or Linux for PPC, there are different Linux for PPC </br>